rkotze/rkotze.github.io/_posts/2018-02-12-tdd-recycle-tests.md

 Try again and spend **20 minutes** trying to solve the [diamond pattern kata](https://www.codewars.com/kata/complete-the-pattern-number-9-diamond){:target="\_blank"} using this recycling method.

-After the 20 minutes there should be a better feeling of progress instead of overwhelmed and blocked.
+After the 20 minutes there should be a better feeling of progress instead of feeling overwhelmed and blocked.

 ## Conclusion